-- Provides an isolated and stable environment for consistent results
+- An isolated and stable testing environment

-- Takes up little laboratory space as it is compact
+- Takes up little bench space

 - locomotor activity

 Please contact us if you have any specific studies in mind.

 The two versions of the MWP systems' external structure are identical, with an overall unit size of (approx. mm): 190 width, 230 length, 480 height